The Day the Earth Stood Still (Willie Nile album): Critical reception

-Steve Horowitz in PopMatters says "Nile is a national treasure who brings rock to the masses, and while he may sing about The Day the Earth Stood Still because of the recent pandemic, he’s still moving and grooving.
+Steve Horowitz in PopMatters says "Nile is a national treasure who brings rock to the masses, and while he may sing about The Day the Earth Stood Still because of the recent pandemic, he's still moving and grooving."

-Gene Knapp from Elmore Magazine writes: "Nile uses his masterful way with words to epitomize the world in its greatness and its fallacies".
+Gene Knapp from Elmore Magazine wrote: "Nile uses his masterful way with words to epitomize the world in its greatness and its fallacies".

-Jim Hynes writes in Glide Magazine: "Nile is one of the best combinations of songwriter and rocker we’ve had over the past three decades and his albums seem to get progressively better each time out.
+Jim Hynes writes in Glide Magazine: "Nile is one of the best combinations of songwriter and rocker we’ve had over the past three decades and his albums seem to get progressively better each time out."

 Damian McNairney opines in Folk/Tumble: "Anyone fortunate enough to witness Willie Nile perform live will know that he delivers an energetic show of street smart rock and roll that never fails to leave his audience with a smile on their faces".

-New York City reviewer Kevin Korber in Spectrum Culture writes: "The Day the Earth Stood Still can remind us of the kind of power that style can have in the hands of a craftsman like Willie Nile.
+New York City reviewer Kevin Korber in Spectrum Culture writes: "The Day the Earth Stood Still can remind us of the kind of power that style can have in the hands of a craftsman like Willie Nile."

 John Apice writes in Americana Highways; "His latest polished, personal & powerful 11-cut The Day The Earth Stood Still is filled with brilliant songs, & literate lyrics".

 Darryl Sterdan of Tinnitist: "The veteran New York rocker kicks up his heels with a raucous, high-energy outing.
 Willie Nile has tapped into his own lockdown experience as a source of inspiration for the set of haunting new songs that comprise his emotion-charged new release".

-From the UK, Mark Engleson in Lyric Magazine says: "Nile is a powerful topical songwriter, one of the great chronicles of twenty-first American life and society, and of his adopted home city.
-His writing crackles with intelligence, passion, and insight, and his music is rock’n’roll of the first stripe.
+From the UK, Mark Engleson in Lyric Magazine says: "Nile is a powerfully topical songwriter, one of the great chronicles of twenty-first American life and society, and of his adopted home city.
+His writing crackles with intelligence, passion, and insight, and his music is rock n’ roll of the first stripe."